September 19, 2016

 Stock Footage in Television and Film

-For example, live footage shot at an event can be used in news segments as “file footage”, recapping that event at a later date for an audience that was not there.
-Historical clips, also known as archival footage of figureheads, important occasions, and natural disasters or other catastrophes, are often used as stock video in news, television, and film to integrate old video footage into the current story being told.
+Live footage shot at an event can be used in news segments as “file footage”, recapping that event at a later date for an audience that was not present.
+Historical clips, also known as archival footage of figureheads, important occasions, and natural disasters or other catastrophes, are often used as stock video in news, television, and film to integrate old video footage into the current production.

 Filmmakers working in production studios outside the city can simply use a few seconds of stock footage in their project to fill in detail without needing to travel into town.
 Case and point: it can save an enormous amount of time and money.

 Stock footage is also often used in commercials when the budget doesn’t allow for a full, custom production.
 These types of commercials are often political or issue-oriented in nature.
 Multiple stock video clips are composited to create the illusion of having on-camera actors appearing to be on location.